 These super cute button rings are a craft that my kids loved making.
 They wore these rings every day for a while there.
 (This mom did, too!)

-To make the rings, cut the pipe cleaners into small pieces.
+- To make the rings, cut the pipe cleaners into small pieces.
 You’ll want them small enough to fit little fingers, but a little longer in order to add the buttons.

-You can add extra buttons and layer different colored buttons for fun rings.
+- You can add extra buttons and layer different colored buttons for fun rings.

 - Try tapping fingers with the rings one at a time by calling out a colored ring and asking your child to play a “SIMON” type of memory game.

 You’ll love these fine motor activities, too: